 In trying to address every kind of market consumption across the globe, brands are trying to find the right balance of offering something for everyone.
-The geographic market and the target consumer group are the two factors which should be considered while creating a brand portfolio according to researchers.
+Consider the geographic market and target consumer group while creating a brand portfolio.

 Brand logos continue to evolve…

 Shaughn McGurk, creative director, Incorporate: “This looks like a graveyard of typographic personality to me.
 I know a brand is more than a logo, but a logo is meant to be a trigger to an emotional response – and a lot of the emotion has been eradicated, especially from an ordinary person’s point of view.”

 Logos have always evolved and will continue to do so.
 Design trends and brand identity conceiving from consumer needs are factors contributing to this evolution.
 Mass popular brands like Ikea, McDonald, Coca-Cola, Google, Airbnb and even Pinterest are just some examples of brands who have diligently invested in having logos that match the design trends and are unambiguously recognized by their customers.

 The notion of showing your brand logo or discreetly hiding it really depends on the product you are delivering.
 It also depends on the market economy and the kind of audience you are reaching out to.
 It is important for startups, especially who are looking to create a market for their products and services.
 Branding using logo is important for mass consuming popular brands as common people often tend to relate and identify brands based on their logos.